-If you want a little less magic, Apple also sells an iPad keyboard case called the Smart Keyboard FolioRemove non-product link, which was originally designed for the 2018 tablet, and Apple updated that case to account for the square sensor array in the latest iPad Pros.
-That means you now have a couple of Apple-branded options for keyboard cases, but as you’ll see in our comparisons below, it’s really “smarter” to go for the Magic Keyboard if you can sling that kind of cash around.
+If you want a little less magic, Apple also sells an iPad keyboard case called the Smart Keyboard Folio.
+And finally, there’s the plain Smart Keyboard for the entry-level iPad and older iPad Air and iPad Pro models.
+That means you have few Apple-branded options for keyboard cases, but as you’ll see in our comparisons below, it’s actually “smarter” to go for the Magic Keyboard if you can sling that kind of cash around.

-As for the Smart Keyboard Folio, it has no trackpad or backlighting for its keys.
+As for the Smart Keyboard and Smarty Keyboard Folio, they have no trackpad or backlighting.
 The keys themselves are covered in a canvas-like material that essentially makes key travel non-existent.
 Most of the time, typing with it feels like drumming your fingers on a tabletop.

-It’s still possible to love the Smart Keyboard Folio, particularly as the design keeps the case thin and because that canvas keeps crumbs and other particles from slipping in between the keys.
-That might make it more appealing if you’re often out and about with your iPad Pro, but we’d still recommend spending a little more on the Magic Keyboard.
+It’s still possible to love the Smart Keyboard Folio, particularly as the design keeps the case thin and keeps crumbs and other particles from slipping in between the keys.
+That (and the price) might make it more appealing if you’re often out and about with your iPad Pro, but we’d still recommend spending a little more on the Magic Keyboard.
 If you have an iPad or older iPad Air that doesn’t support the Magic Keyboard, the Smart Keyboard is also a great option if you tend to use your iPad to do a lot of typing.

-Here’s an easy one: The Magic Keyboard has a trackpad and the Smart Folio Keyboard doesn’t.
+Here’s an easy one: The Magic Keyboard has a trackpad and the Smart Folio Keyboard and Smart Keyboard don’t.

 The Magic Keyboard is a bit more comfortable than the others to use on a lap, but they’re all made primarily for desk use.
 The Smart Keyboard Folio only allows for two viewing angles, and both are pretty steep.
 Essentially, you just move the iPad into one of two grooves above the keyboard, where it’s tightly held in place by magnets.
 The Smart Keyboard only has a single viewing angle and is quite uncomfortable to use on anything but a flat surface.

 The Magic Keyboard has a USB-C pass-through port for charging built right into the hinge.
 You can only use it for charging, but on the bright side, this port frees up the USB-C port on the iPad itself for any thumb drives, wired mice, or other peripherals you want to hook up.

-The Smart Keyboard Folio has no ports, at least if you don’t count the Smart Connector that’s used to attach the device to the tablet in the first place.
+The Smart Keyboard and Smart Keyboard Folio have no ports, at least if you don’t count the Smart Connector that’s used to attach the device to the tablet in the first place.

-Both new models of the Smart Keyboard Folio and the Magic Keyboard case work with both the 2018 and 2020 models of the iPad Pro.
+Both models of the Smart Keyboard Folio and the Magic Keyboard case work with all models of the iPad Pro made after 2018.
 If you want to equip your 2018 iPad Pro with the new Magic Keyboard, go for it.

-The situation gets trickier if you’re considering using the 2018 Smart Keyboard Folio with the 2020 iPad Pro.
-External evidence suggests this technically works, but the cutout for the camera in the 2018 model is too small for the square array found on the 2020 iPad Pro.
+The situation gets trickier if you’re considering using the 2018 Smart Keyboard Folio with the 2020 or 2021 iPad Pro since the cutout for the camera in the 2018 model is too small for the square array found on the 2020 iPad Pro.
 Furthermore, the 2021 12.9-inch iPad Pro is slightly thicker than the previous version, though in our testing the old Magic Keyboard case works with the new model.
 Still, you should buy the model that fits your specific iPad.

 The Magic Keyboard costs a jaw-dropping $349 for the 12.9-inch model.
 For perspective, that’s more than you’ll pay for an entry-level regular iPad.
 The 11-inch model is slightly more affordable at $299, but that’s still a hefty chunk of change.

 As for the Smart Keyboard Folio, the 12.9-inch model costs $199 and the 11-inch model costs $179, while the Smart Keyboard costs $159.
 That’s an attractive difference, but keep in mind that you’re really missing out on a lot of features by sticking with Apple’s older design.